Rectilinear Planarity of Partial 2-Trees: Rectilinear Planarity Testing of Partial 2-Trees

 It is proved that the spirality of $H_{\nu,\rho}$ does not depend on the choice of~$P^{uv}$~\cite{DBLP:journals/siamcomp/BattistaLV98}.
 Also, a component $H_{\nu,\rho}$ of~$H$ can always be substituted by any other component $H'_{\nu,\rho}$ with the same spirality, getting a new valid orthogonal representation with the same set of bends on the edges of $H$ that are not in $H_{\nu,\rho}$ (see~\cite{DBLP:journals/siamcomp/BattistaLV98} and also Theorem~1 in \cite{arxiv-plane-st-graphs-new}).
-For brevity, we shall denote by $\sigma_\nu$ the spirality of a rectilinear representation of $G_{\nu,\rho}$. \cref{le:spirality-S-node,le:spirality-P-node-3-children,le:spirality-P-node-2-children} relate, for any S- or P-node $\nu$, the values of spirality for a rectilinear representation of $G_{\nu,\rho}$ to the values of spirality of the rectilinear representations of the child components of $G_{\nu,\rho}$ (i.e., the components corresponding to the children of~$\nu$)~\cite{DBLP:journals/siamcomp/BattistaLV98}.
-See \cref{appfi:spirality-relationships} for a schematic illustration.
+For brevity, we shall denote by $\sigma_\nu$ the spirality of an orthogonal representation of $G_{\nu,\rho}$. \cref{le:spirality-S-node,le:spirality-P-node-3-children,le:spirality-P-node-2-children} relate, for any S- or P-node $\nu$, the values of spirality for a rectilinear representation of $G_{\nu,\rho}$ to the values of spirality of the rectilinear representations of the child components of $G_{\nu,\rho}$ (i.e., the components corresponding to the children of~$\nu$).
+They rephrase known results proved in ~\cite{DBLP:journals/siamcomp/BattistaLV98}, specialized to rectilinear representations.
+See \cref{fi:spirality-relationships} for a schematic illustration.